Contexter/FountainAI/README.md

 ### Step 1: Generate a GitHub Personal Access Token

-To generate a GitHub Personal Access Token with the necessary permissions, follow these steps and select the required permissions:

 1. **Generate the Token**:
    - Go to your GitHub account settings.
    - Navigate to **Developer settings** -> **Personal access tokens** -> **Fine-grained tokens**.